CODDDE/ember-cli-apiblueprint/README.md

 $ ember build
 ```

-After building your project, the compiled HTML docuemntation can be found under the `dist/api-docs` folder
+After building your project, the compiled HTML documentation can be found under the `dist/api-docs` folder
 in a single `index.html` file.